KaurTaal/Wisercat/README.md

 If needed you can install Java 17 [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

 Make also sure you have Gradle.
 A thorough installation guide can be found [here](https://gradle.org/install/).
 To run the backend successfully ensure that the docker container is running.
+To check if Gradle is installed run the command `gradle -v`.

 Running:
 - Open a terminal in ``wisercat/backend``